Sreevallabha Temple: History

 Present-day Thiruvalla was one of 64 Namboothiri villages in Kerala, and is one of India's oldest settlements.
 Located at the mouth of the Manimala River, it was known as Vallavai.
 According to another theory, it was named after the Sreevallabha Temple in colloquial Malayalam.
-The temple for Sudarshana Chakra was built by Sreedevi Antherjanam of Sankramangalathu Illam, and was rebuilt by Queen Cherumthevi in 59 BC.
 It was a spiritual and educational centre by 1100 CE, and had a Vedic school with about 1,500 students and 150 teachers.
 The Vedas, Vedanta, Tarka Shastra, Mimamsa, jyotisha, ayurveda, and Kalaripayattu were taught.
 The temple had an ayurvedic hospital with facilities to treat 100 patients at a time.
 Nammalvar and Thirumangai Alvar praised the temple, and the Sanskrit poet Daṇḍin mentioned it in his works.
 Malayalam's earliest prose is the Thiruvalla inscriptions, dating to the first half of the 12th century CE, which was obtained from the temple in 1915.
 The 13th-century Unnuneeli Sandesam highlighted the temple.

 It had 15 major priests and 180 subordinate priests.
 The temple acquired wealth, and served food in golden banana leaves.
 In 1752-1753, Marthanda Varma of Travancore captured the temple from Pathillathil Pottimar.